rei/rei-cedar-docs/docs/components/form-group/README.md

                 "name": "label",
                 "type": "string",
                 "default": "none",
-                "description": "Sets the label/legend for the form group."
+                "description": "Sets the label/legend for the form group.
+Applies default text styles to this label.
+To override that default text style or apply other customization, use the `label` slot."
               },
             ],
             "slots": [
               {
                 "name": "default",
                 "description": "Slot for CdrFormGroup content.
-Should include a set of form elements" }
+Should include a set of form elements."
+              },
+              {
+                "name": "label",
+                "description": "Slot to override the CdrFormGroup label/legend.
+Should be a text element."
+              }
             ]
           }